Tuesday, August 30

 Facts about ducks

 How many of you have heard about ducks before?
-Did you know ducks come from the same family as geese and swans do?
-There are over 125 species of waterfowl throughout the world and ducks are in the waterfowl family.
-All waterfowl love water and most of them have webbed feet!
-With your parent/caretaker’s permission google pictures of the ducks and see how cool they are!
+Did you know ducks come from the same family as geese and swans?
+There are over 125 species of waterfowl throughout the world.
+Ducks are in the waterfowl family.
+All waterfowl love water, and most of them have webbed feet!
+With your parent/caretaker’s permission, google pictures of the ducks and see how cool they are!

-This is a cool website to read all about ducks:
+This is an excellent website to read all about ducks:

 Click here